Azure/Edge-infrastructure-quickstart-template/doc/Add-first-Site.md

-## Add your first site with customized template (private preview)
-If you already have HCI resources, you can skip the following and go to [create template based on your own resource and scale with automations (private preview)](./Add-New-Sites-with-automation.md).
+# Add First Site

 ## Add your first site with static template

 1. Create a branch from `main`.
 2. (Optional) This template predefined resource names.
 You can change them following [Edit Resource Naming Conventions](./Naming-Conventions.md).

+   > [!NOTE]
+   > the resource group name must be same as the resource group when you connect servers to Azure Arc.

-3. Rename `dev/sample` to `<your location>`.
+3. Rename `dev/sample` to `dev/<your location>`.
 Edit the variables in the `dev/<your location>/main.tf` commit and push.
+4. (Optional) Skip this step if you haven't provisioned Arc for servers yet.

+   If the Arc servers are already provisioned by yourself, go to `dev/<your location>/imports.tf` and uncomment the import block, change the placeholders to your resource group that contains the Arc servers.
+Open `dev/<your location>/main.tf` and add `enableProvisioners = false` in the module block.

-4. Create a pull request to `main`.
+5. Create a pull request to `main`.
 After approval, changes will be applied automatically.
 After the successful deployment, following resources will be created:
     1. A resource group name `<site>-rg`
     2. A KeyVault named `<site>-kv`: Contains secrets that used for deploy
     3. Arc servers that make up the HCI cluster